President Joe Biden, first lady Jill Biden visit Uvalde community

 Over at Town Square, the memorial is also growing.
 People traveled from other cities in Texas to pay their respects.

-US President Joe Biden and First Lady Jill Biden pay their respects at a makeshift memorial outside of Robb Elementary School in Uvalde, Texas on May 29, 2022. - The President and First Lady are in Uvalde to pay their respects following a school shoo
+US President Joe Biden and First Lady Jill Biden pay their respects at a makeshift memorial outside of Robb Elementary School in Uvalde, Texas on May 29, 2022. - The President and First Lady are in Uvalde to pay their respects following a school shooting.
+(Photo by CHANDAN KHANNA / AFP) (Photo by CHANDAN KHANNA/AFP via Getty Images)

 "It's horrible.
 These people are grieving right now so that is why we are here to stand with them, to speak for them, to make sure that these lives are not forgotten, to make sure there are changes in all of our communities," Sanchez said.